The Soldier's Details

 Who was more surprised and relieved to find this news was not true!!

-He was sent with ‘J’ Force to Japan from Singapore on 15 May 1943 sailing on ‘Wales ‘Maru.
+As a POW in Singapore he was sent with ‘J’ Force to Japan on 15 May 1943 sailing on ‘Wales ‘Maru.
 ‘J’ Force consisted of 600 British and 300 Australians.

 LEAHY was admitted to Kobe Hospital for 3 months and to Osaka Stadium POW Hospital, Ichioka for 6 months.
 On his return to Australia he was admitted to 110 (P)MH for 2 months.